 Your child is studying for an exam, and you abruptly say, “Your room is a mess; when are you going to clean it up?!”
 Your child explodes in response, saying, “Get off my back!!
 Can’t you see I’m busy studying?
 I’ll do it when I have time!”
 It’s important to reflect here; think about how much studying your child has done all week, which adds a ton of additional stress – handling one more thing isn’t an option now.
 Unfortunately, the result of the child’s extreme emotional outburst is damaging to everyone involved.
 The individual can experience an “emotional hijack hangover,” lasting up to four hours afterward, negatively impacting everyone’s day.

 How To Avoid Those Scenarios

 The good news is that we CAN control these types of outbursts if provided with the tools.
 When you’re feeling stressed and overwhelmed, learn to read your body and recognize the potential triggers.
 You may try taking a deep breath and/or count to ten under your breath – all of which will redirect your brain and defuse the situation before a hijacking occurs.

-We all have experienced emotional hijacking, taking the opportunity to talk about it as a family helps put things into perspective.
-If we work to recognize and understand our emotions and practice ways to manage them in the future we are on the best path to building strong Emotional Intelligence skills.
-The bottom line is, we always want to be in control of our emotions instead of our emotions controlling us.
+We all have experienced emotional hijacking and taking the opportunity to talk about it as a family helps put things into perspective.
+If we work to recognize and understand our emotions and practice ways to manage them in the future, we are on the best path to building strong Emotional Intelligence skills.
+The bottom line is we always want to be in control of our emotions instead of our emotions controlling us.